Scientology in the United Kingdom: Number of adherents

 The 2011 UK census found that there were 2,418 Scientologists in England and Wales at the time of the survey.
 For context, this number was roughly half those claiming Zoroastrianism as their religion, and a small fraction of the number of those claiming to be Jedi Knights.
-The 2021 UK census found there were only 1,844 Scientologists in England and Wales, a decline of almost 24% in a decade.
+The 2021 UK census found there were 1,844 Scientologists in England and Wales, a decline of almost 24% in a decade.
 Wealden District, in East Sussex, had the most Scientologists, with 402.
 Wealden District abuts the district with the second-largest population of Scientologists, Mid Sussex in the county of West Sussex, with 368.
 Mid Sussex hosts the British Scientology Headquarters at Saint Hill Manor, which is in the Mid Sussex town of East Grinstead, in the easternmost part of the district, adjacent to Wealden.
 These two districts alone account for 42% of all UK Scientologists.
 The remaining 58% are scattered throughout the country; the next most populous district or borough (Southwark) has only 44 members.
 Only 5 further boroughs have more than 20: Birmingham (43), Tandridge (26), Bournemouth (25), Newham (22) and Manchester (22).
 The entire city of London, including all 32 boroughs and the City of London (which has none), has just 258 adherents despite the longstanding presence of a prominent Dianetics centre on Tottenham Court Road.

 The Church claims a membership of 118,000 members in the United Kingdom, including 15,000 regular participants, and in the past has claimed as many as 200,000 British members.
 Given the incongruence of these ostensible figures with the census data, it is likely these claims are merely aggrandising fabrications.